 Degree courses in Sweden

-The structure of a Swedish Bachelors degree differs from its UK counterpart.
+The structure of Bachelors degrees in Sweden differs from their UK counterparts.
 At some universities, programmes are structured as a series of courses (modules), studied one at a time and examined before the next one begins.
 Other universities follow the UK system of studying a number of courses simultaneously with exams taking place in the summer.

 As well as these exams, throughout a Bachelors degree you'll be assessed with written and oral tests, group work and lab work (depending on your course).
 Most programmes end with the submission of a thesis.